Pedestrian Hit By Car Claims

 If you’ve been injured in a car accident where the driver drove away, you can still claim compensation as long as the claim is submitted within three years of the accident.
 The process will be different if you don’t have the driver’s details because they fled the scene, or if the driver involved in the incident doesn’t have insurance, but our solicitors are very experienced in pursuing these claims on a client’s behalf and will ensure you still get the maximum possible compensation.

 In cases where the driver is uninsured or untraced, a claim can be made through the Motor Insurers’ Bureau (MIB), which is a government organisation that uses drivers’ insurance premiums to pay compensation to victims of road traffic accidents.
-Drivers who drove off after an accident are called untraced drivers and represent one of several areas the MIB covers.
+Drivers who drive off after an accident are called untraced drivers and represent one of several areas the MIB covers.

 While the MIB needs as much information as possible about the incident to process your claim, you should not delay making a claim because you are collecting information.
 Instead, you should pursue your claim as soon as possible to ensure you receive the compensation to which you are entitled.

-The figures below provide a rough idea of how much you could receive for a pedestrian hit by car claim, based on the Judicial College Injury Tables.
+The figures below provide a rough idea of how much you could receive for a pedestrian hit by car claim based on the Judicial College Injury Tables.
 For a more accurate calculation of how much compensation you could be entitled to, based on your own circumstances, contact JMW today.

 Minor to moderate brain damage£12,210 - £174,620